 We are a highly acquisitive company.
 Since the combination of Singleton Marine and Legendary Marine in 2014, we have acquired 40 additional stores through 17 dealer group acquisitions.
-Since the beginning of fiscal year 2019, we have acquired five additional dealer groups and 10 additional stores, and we plan to continue to aggressively pursue acquisitions going forward.
+We plan to continue to aggressively pursue acquisitions going forward.
 We actively evaluate and pursue acquisitions on an ongoing basis, and our pipeline of potential acquisitions over the next 24 months currently includes four to eight dealer groups.